HugoMVale/PRE-Notebooks/README.md

 # Modeling and Simulation of (De)Polymerization reactions

-This GitHub repository contains a series of Jupyter notebooks and Matlab scripts for a series of lectures on the modeling of (de)polymerization reactions.
+This GitHub repository contains Jupyter notebooks and Matlab scripts for a series of lectures on the modeling of (de)polymerization reactions.
 These lectures are intended to provide a basic understanding of various aspects of polymerization reactions and the mathematical and computational methods used to model and analyze them.